Custom Search

 This is determined by the sediment it is carrying.
 After rain, chances are that the water in your local river will be tainted with sediment.
 After a lot of rain, sometimes there is so much sediment that seeing the bottom is almost impossible (unless the water is very shallow).

-A lovely example is a lake in my area that is stained with a tannin from the trees around it.
 It has a fantastic reddish tinge to it, and is as dark as cola (arguably better for you than cola, despite the number of small children that swim in it).
 When you look at the water in this lake it is very easy to see how the colour of the water impacts the colour of the substrate.

 My Table Background Colors